snoopwpf/snoopwpf/README.md

 <h1>Snoop</h1>

-<p>Snoop is the open source WPF spying utility created by Pete Blois when he was employed at Microsoft and now maintained by myself <a href="http://www.cplotts.com">Cory Plotts</a>.
-Over time contributions have been added by several people, most notably: <a href="http://blogs.interknowlogy.com/author/danhanan/">Dan Hanan</a>, <a href="http://blog.yasiv.com/">Andrei Kashcha</a>, Maciek Rakowski, Jason Jibben, Bailey Ling, and Bastian Schmidt.</p>
+<p>Snoop is the open source WPF spying utility created by <a href="https://github.com/peteblois">Pete Blois</a> when he was employed at Microsoft and now maintained by myself <a href="http://www.cplotts.com">Cory Plotts</a>.
+Over time contributions have been added by several people, most notably: <a href="http://blogs.interknowlogy.com/author/danhanan/">Dan Hanan</a>, <a href="http://blog.yasiv.com/">Andrei Kashcha</a>, <a href="https://github.com/MaciekRakowski">Maciek Rakowski</a>, <a href="https://github.com/bling">Bailey Ling</a>, and <a href="https://github.com/batzen">Bastian Schmidt</a>.</p>

 <p>It allows you to spy/browse the visual tree of a running application (without the need for a debugger) ... and change properties ... amongst other things.</p>

 <h2>Snoop 2.9.0</h2>

 <p>The most recent version of Snoop, <a href="https://github.com/cplotts/snoopwpf/releases/tag/2.9.0">Snoop 2.9.0</a>, was released on July 27th, 2018.
-The big addition in 2.9.0 was the inclusion of the triggers tab which was a useful feature of another WPF spying utility called WPF Inspector (written by Christan Moser).
+The big addition in 2.9.0 was the inclusion of the triggers tab which was a useful feature of another WPF spying utility called WPF Inspector (written by <a href="https://github.com/ChristianMoser">Christan Moser</a>).
 It was ported to Snoop by Bastian Schmidt.</p>

 <h2>Documentation on How to Use Snoop</h2>